-The DB\ENV->log\verify() method returns DB\LOG\VERIFY\BAD when either log errors are detected or the internal data storage layer does not work.
+The DbEnv::log_verify() method returns DB_LOG_VERIFY_BAD when either log errors are detected or the internal data storage layer does not work.
 It returns EINVAL if you specify wrong configurations.
-Unless otherwise specified, the DB\ENV->log\verify() method returns a non-zero error value on failure and 0 on success.
+Unless otherwise specified, the DbEnv::log_verify() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.